speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 ___

 Is a ship indomitable, and her crew insightful?
 Fast and frightening?
 Nimble and notorious?
-Ability scores define these qualities—a ship and her crew’s assets as well as weaknesses.
+Ability scores define these qualitiesï¿½a ship and her crewï¿½s assets as well as weaknesses.

-The three main rolls of the game—the ability check, the saving throw, and the attack roll—rely on the six ability scores.
-The book’s introduction describes the basic rule behind these rolls: roll a d20, add an ability modifier derived from one of the six ability scores, and compare the total to a target number.
+The three main rolls of the gameï¿½the ability check, the saving throw, and the attack rollï¿½rely on the six ability scores.
+The bookï¿½s introduction describes the basic rule behind these rolls: roll a d20, add an ability modifier derived from one of the six ability scores, and compare the total to a target number.

 This chapter focuses on how to use ability checks and saving throws, covering the fundamental activities that creatures attempt in the game.
 Rules for attack rolls appear in chapter 9.

 ## Ability Scores and Modifiers
-Each of a ship and her crew’s abilities has a score, a number that defines the magnitude of that ability.
-An ability score is not just a measure of innate capabilities, but also encompasses a ship’s modification, or the crew's training, in activities related to that ability.
+Each of a ship and her crewï¿½s abilities has a score, a number that defines the magnitude of that ability.
+An ability score is not just a measure of innate capabilities, but also encompasses a shipï¿½s modification, or the crew's training, in activities related to that ability.

 A score of 10 or 11 is the normal average, but many ships and crew members are a cut above average in most abilities.
 A score of 18 is the highest that a ship or crew usually reaches.
 Some can have scores as high as 20, and monsters and capital ships can have scores as high as 30.